atari-monk/battleship-js/docs/log.md

 - 32
 - feat(fleet_grid): refactor config
 2.
-- FleetService class fix to standard
+- FleetService class fix to standard, read, what it does
 - 20 min
 - 16:49 - 18:35
 - 1 hr 46 min